feratovic/crypto/README.md

 #  Web 3.0 Blockchain Application

+## Introduction

+Using Web 3.0 methodologies, React, Solidity and Metamask l created application which main usage is to send eth with low gass fees.

+## How to run the application
 To run the application you need to clone repo then create .env file and add

 ```